 Hardin, Boniface(born: 1933 - died: 2012)

 Born in Louisville, KY, Boniface Hardin grew up in Bardstown, KY, and Indianapolis, IN.
 He became a Benedictine monk in 1953.
 He established Martin College in 1977 [now Martin University], to educate low income minority adults.
 The school, which has existed for more than 30 years, started with just two students; today Martin University has about 1,600 students.
 The school is the only predominately Black university in Indiana.
-Hardin has also been an outspoken advocate for civil rights.
-In 2002, Hardin, who speaks 16 languages, was named International Citizen of the Year by the International Center of Indianapolis.
+Hardin had also been an outspoken advocate for civil rights.
+In 2002, Hardin, who spoke 16 languages, was named International Citizen of the Year by the International Center of Indianapolis.
 For more see the 1983 Boniface Hardin interview in the People of Indianapolis collection at Indiana University Center for the Study of History and Memory; and B. Harris, "Award honors global vision - International Center to recognize founder and longtime leader of Martin University," The Indianapolis Star, 11/14/2002, City State; Biography section, p.
 B03.